Join My Free Trial Lesson

 Why do I use a form?
 Because it communicates to the student that I’m serious about my time and if you’re not serious enough to fill out the form and check your calendar then we won’t be working together.

 What happens after the free trial?
 Ideally, a sale.
-But again – you need to set up a file system with a follow-up template, a terms-and-conditions template, a price chart and a time slots available.
-You need to know what to discuss in your free trial lesson.
-Then there’re ways that can help you charge more for your lessons – one of them is customization.
-Customizing your packages to make them unique (!).
+And again, it helps to set up a file system with a follow-up template, a terms-and-conditions template, a price chart and a time slots available.